fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 means other than pervasive government ownership and management then perhaps socialists will begin to see the benefit of sensibly managing markets.

-If we don’t take the trouble to imagine better ways, we will certainly be trapped in our current predicament.
-If we all agree it can’t be done, we will certainly be correct.
-If we don’t change our ways, and soon, the Earth will change them for us.
+If we don't take the trouble to imagine better ways, we will certainly be trapped in our current predicament.
+If we all agree it can't be done, we will certainly be correct.
+If we don't change our ways, and soon, the Earth will change them for us.

 Most of us, already, do not want things to continue as they are.
 Most of us